-Are you a proud classic car owner?
+Are you the proud owner of a classic car?
 Perhaps you own a restored 1964 Dodge Barracuda or a 1972 Ford Thunderbird.
 Many owners prefer to keep these cars safely in their garage rather than take them out for a spin.
-We’ll explain how to store a classic car and keep the components in tiptop shape.
+We’ll explain how to store a classic car and keep its components in tiptop shape.

 Some vintage car owners never drive their vehicle except when they take it to the shop for a yearly inspection.
-If you fall in this category, then we recommend some simple steps.
+If you fall in this category, we recommend following some simple guidelines.

 For starters, be sure the car has fresh oil and a full gas tank before storing the car.
 Use a gasoline additive designed for storage.
 These are readily available at your local automotive shop.
 This allows the car to safely sit dormant for a year.